 The Nursing and Midwifery Council has said that second-year student nurses can choose to spend 80% of their hours in a paid clinical placement during the coronavirus outbreak.

-The emergency standards – which also apply to final-year students not in the last six months of their programme – mean students can put as little as a fifth of their hours towards academic study during the pandemic.
+The emergency standards – which also apply to final-year students not in the last six months of their programme – mean students nurses can put as little as a fifth of their hours towards academic study during the coronavirus pandemic.

 NMC chief executive Andrea Sutcliffe said: ‘This will also enable those students who wish to be involved in supporting this emergency situation to have more choices in how they continue with their programmes.’